Fra0013To/GINN/README.md

 layers' paper is still present in the repository, but it is deprecated.

-**NOVEL EDGE-WISE GI LAYERS:** Edge-wise layer implementation is now available, introduced after _Edge-Wise Graph-Instructed Neural Networks_, (_under submission_, September 2024).
+**NOVEL EDGE-WISE GI LAYERS:** Edge-wise layer implementation is now available, introduced after _Edge-Wise Graph-Instructed Neural Networks_ (Journal of Computational Science, 2025).
 The implementation of EWGI layer is based on the new, sparse, GI layer implementation (v2.0 of this repository).

 ![Example of GINN](https://www.mdpi.com/mathematics/mathematics-10-00786/article_deploy/html/images/mathematics-10-00786-g005-550.jpg)